-6. Listen to Potential Residents' Needs
+6. Listen to potential residents' needs

 When your sales associates are talking to potential customers, it's important that they're engaged in more than just their sales pitch.
 They should be actively getting to know the seniors and their families and asking about their needs and desires.
 This can help them tailor their sales message to the unique needs of each family.
-An active senior will be interested in activities and events, while one who is more a homebody might be turned off if the salesperson emphasizes these things.
+An active senior will be interested in activities and events, while one who is more of a homebody might be turned off if the salesperson emphasizes these things.

 Start a conversation, and be ready to engage with reluctant movers.
 Talk through their insecurities and address their reservations.

-7. Create a New Marketing Brochure
+7. Create a new marketing brochure

 Be aware of the language you're using to describe your facility.
 In fact, consider doing away with the word "facility" altogether, as it can sound a bit cold and impersonal.
 Use "community" instead.
 As opposed to "units," call them "apartments."
 Language like this is more friendly and warm and doesn't evoke bleak images of sterile hospitals.

-8. Use Facebook Ads
+8. Use Facebook ads

-Market your facility via Facebook ads and through other social media channels.
+Market your facility via Facebook ads and other social media channels.
 You can spread your blog posts and other content marketing materials through them, and you can post ads or pay to promote posts that are performing well to reach an even broader audience.

 Facebook ads are affordable and easy to create.
 Plus, you can blast your message to very specific audiences.
-Facebook ads provide you with a vast amount of insight about who's viewing your ads and clicking into your website and landing pages.
+Facebook ads provide you with a vast amount of insight about who's viewing your ads and clicking on your website and landing pages.
 Targeting your content and engaging with your audience is a great way to build relationships — which is critical for marketing senior living communities due to the personal nature of the services you offer.

-9. Target Adult Children
+9. Target adult children

 Keep in mind when you're marketing your retirement community that the resident isn't always the audience you need to reach.
 Often it's their adult children who are making the ultimate decision that their senior parents are no longer safe living at home.

-If this is the case, the decision is likely the source of tension between family members, and alleviating those fears will be necessary to make the choice easier on all parties.
+If this is the case, the decision is likely the source of tension between family members, and alleviating those fears will be necessary to make the choice easier for all parties.
 Think about the most common questions you receive from adult children, and consider providing materials that you can give to seniors' family members that help them talk to their aging parents about the fears they might have and the advantages that come from living in a senior living community.

-This will foster trust with seniors' families struggling with an emotional decision, help alleviate some of the fear that their parents may have and promote the value of your community — that's a win-win-win situation.
+This will foster trust with seniors' families struggling with an emotional decision, help alleviate some of the fear that their parents may have, and promote the value of your community — that's a win-win-win situation.

-10. Host Events for Both Residents and Prospects
+10. Host events for residents and prospects

 Foster a sense of community for both your current residents and prospects by hosting events catered to both.
 Holiday parties and other occasions are great ways to earn the trust of potential residents and their families and showcase the culture and sense of unity your community has to offer.

-As discussed previously, a solid Internet marketing strategy is the key to capturing new clients.
+As discussed previously, a solid internet marketing strategy is the key to capturing new clients.
 But what if you're trying to attract clients to a new community that's in the pre-construction phases?
 This is another prime opportunity to use your digital reach to capture new leads and convert them into residents.